pmukhi12/note-taker/README.md

   ## Installation

-  To install necessary dependencies, install the following
+  To install necessary dependencies, git clone this repository install the following
   ```
-  git clone this repository
+  npm i
   ```